-The Albany Housing Authority is amending its Annual PHA Plan because it was a successful applicant in the Rental Assistance Demonstration (RAD).
+The Albany Housing Authority previously amended its Annual PHA Plan because it was a successful applicant in the Rental Assistance Demonstration (RAD).
 As a result, the Albany Housing Authority will be converting to Project Based Vouchers under the guidelines of PIH Notice 2012-32, REV-1 and any successor Notices.
-Upon conversion to Project Based Vouchers, the Authority will adopt the resident rights, participation, waiting list and grievance procedures listed in Section 1.6 of PIH Notice 2012-32, REV-2; and Joint Housing PIH Notice H-2014-09/PIH-2014-17.
+Upon conversion to Project Based Vouchers, the Authority will adopt the resident rights, participation, waiting list and grievance procedures listed in Section 1.6 of PIH Notice 2012-32, REV-2; and Joint Housing PIH Notice H-2014-09/PIH-2014-17 and any successor notices.
 These resident rights, participation, waiting list and grievance procedures are appended to this Attachment.
 Additionally, the Albany Housing Authority certifies that it is currently compliant with all fair housing and civil rights requirements.

 RAD was designed by HUD to assist in addressing the capital needs of public housing by providing Albany Housing Authority with access to private sources of capital to repair and preserve its affordable housing assets.
 Please be aware that upon conversion, the Authority's Capital Fund Budget will be reduced by the pro rata share of Public Housing Developments converted as part of the Demonstration, and that Albany Housing Authority may also borrow funds to address their capital needs.
 The Albany Housing Authority will also be contributing Operating Reserves and Capital Funds towards the conversions.
 The amount of Operating Reserves and Capital Funds that will be contributed to the RAD conversions will be determined on a case by case basis, as needed to properly fund each conversion and as available from the Capital Fund grants awarded in those years.
 The Albany Housing Authority currently has debt under the Capital Fund Financing Program and will be working with Capital One Public Funding, LLC to address outstanding debt issues, which may result in additional reductions of Capital Funds.
-The Albany Housing Authority currently has debt under an Energy Performance Contract and will be working with M&T Bank to address outstanding debt issues, which may result in additional reductions of Capital or Operating Funds.